teja624/docker-atom-tutorial/README.md

 ```
 ### Downloading your first Docker instance
 There are hundreds of Docker instances ready to be downloaded with thousands of built in apps.
 A great place to look for available images is Docker Hub https://hub.docker.com, and also here in Github, there's loads on Github.

-When installing on the Mac, Docker for Mac uses HyperKit, a lightweight macOS virtualization solution built on the Hypervisor.framework.

-When installing on Windows, Docker for Windows uses Hyper-V.

 To download and run your docker instance, you'll need to run a 'docker run' command.
 When you run the command, Docker will go and download the image for you.
 The image will have the following components: